elephantsneverforget/web_pixel_checkout_events/README.md

 ### Web Pixel Checkout Events
-- Surfaces web pixel checkout events and pushes them into a GTM container
+- Surfaces web pixel checkout events (begin checkout, add payment info, add address info) and pushes them into a GTM container for processing
 - Copy and paste the contents of the index.js file into the customer events custom pixel